 A History of the 15 Passenger Van For Sale

-Are you looking for a 15 passenger van for sale?
+Are you looking for a van large enough to transport over 10 passengers?
 Very few things are as woven into our culture quite like vehicles are.
 Some people are Ford fans.
 Some people are Chevrolet fans.
 Some people like Italian sports cars.
 Some people like Sport Utility Vehicles.
 One vehicle in particular that has a unique place in culture is the passenger van.
 The passenger van first emerged in the late 1960’s as an answer to the problem of transporting a large group of people.
 Many churches and organizations across the country have used passenger vans ever since.
 However, the rise of passenger vans has not come without it’s own set of dangers.church bus, Mini Bus, Limo Bus, Shuttle Bus, Wheelchair Bus, Propane Bus, 15 passenger bus

-Safety Issues with 15 Passenger Vans is Big News These Days.
+Safety Issues with Large Passenger Vans is Big News These Days.

-Over the last couple of decades there has been a sharp rise in the number of 15 passenger van fatalities.
+Over the last couple of decades there has been a sharp rise in the number of large passenger van fatalities.
 Due to the extended length combined with the height of the van, the vehicle has inherent safety issues.
 Schools and churches have been hit the hardest as they often have the greatest need of carrying large groups of people.
-The success of Carpenter Bus Sales has been in direct response to organizations looking to get out of 15 passenger vans and get into a safer like a commercial bus.
+The success of Carpenter Bus Sales has been in direct response to organizations looking to get out of large vans and get into a safer vehicle like a commercial bus.

-- Because of the safety risks involved, federal law prohibits the sale of 15-passenger vans for the school-related transport of high school age and younger students.
+- Because of the safety risks involved, federal law prohibits the sale of larger passenger vans for the school-related transport of high school age and younger students.

 - Many states have passed regulations limiting the use these vans.

-- Many institutions have already set deadlines for discontinuing the use 15-Passenger vans.
+- Many institutions have already set deadlines for discontinuing these large vans.

-- The nation’s leading insurer of churches has stated that “15-passenger van are inherently unsafe as currently used by many owners.”
+- The nation’s leading insurer of churches has stated that large passenger vans “are inherently unsafe as currently used by many owners.”
 They highly encourage “all organizations to strongly consider other transportation options.”

-- The rollover risk, according to the National Highway Traffic and Safety Administration (NHTSA), of 15 Passenger Vans is 35% when loaded with 10-15 passengers, and 70% when loaded with 16 or more passengers!
+- The rollover risk, according to the National Highway Traffic and Safety Administration (NHTSA), is 35% when loaded with 10-15 passengers, and 70% when loaded with 16 or more passengers!

 - From 1990-2003, 424 people lost their lives in van rollover accidents and hundreds more have been seriously injured.